-Struggling to stand she collapsed a second time.
+Listening past her own heartbeat and heavy breathing, she noticed rustling behind her.
+She quickly darted off again from fear that someone was following her.
+This section of the forest was so pitch black that she did not notice a gnarled tree root emerging from the ground.
+Falling face-down into the dirt, her right ankle began pulsing.
+Every time she attempted to stand she only collapsed.
 "Lumos!" she whispered, hoping it was safe enough to examine herself.
-As soon as the wand illuminated the area around her, she saw what looked like a human figure rush behind a near tree.
-She swallowed hard and hurried to look at her ankle.
+As soon as her wand illuminated the area she saw what looked like a human figure rush behind a nearby tree.
+She swallowed hard and hurried to look at the throbbing ankle.

 "Put out your light."
 A man's voice ordered.
-She blindly followed his direction, yet she swore she knew the voice.
+She blindly followed his direction, but swore she knew the man behind the voice.
+She held her wand to her chest and began shivering with fear.
 "Don't move."
-There was a flash of green light and she could feel her ankle bones being reformed.
-She cried out in pain, clawing at the ground in agony.
+There was a sudden flash of green light and she could feel the bone and skin being mended.
+She cried out in agony until the spell ended.

-"If you're going to kill me, don't spit in my face by healing me first!"
+"If you're going to kill me," she tried to sound tough through the pain, "don't spit in my face by healing me first!"

-"Shut up you stupid girl and just listen to me!" he hissed.
-She now knew who this was.
+"Shut up you stupid girl and listen to me!"
+The man hissed; she now knew who this was.

 "I said stop.
-I didn't expect you to flee so quickly – I had to stop you somehow."
-Severus explained, still covered partly by the foliage.
+I didn't expect you to flee so quickly.
+I had to slow you somehow."
+Severus Snape explained, stepping out into view.
 "I was ordered to come and get you."

-Her vision was terribly distorted and all of her senses interrupted.
-She had only traveled this way a few times, and every time left her sick to her stomach.
-She barely noticed Severus walk past her and disappear into another room.
+Her vision became terribly distorted and all of her senses had been interrupted.
+She had only traveled this way a few times for practice, and every time left her sick.
+She barely noticed that once the journey was over, Severus had left her and disappeared into a different room.

+Severus reappeared then, looking bothered.
 "Unfortunately, my home."
 He answered.
-She straightened up quickly in the armchair, growing alarmed.
-This fact made her uncomfortable to no end.
+She straightened up quickly in the armchair.
+This made her more uncomfortable than the traveling.

 "I'm afraid to ask why…"